Last Updated on January 2, 2021 by Lori Geurin

 Smiling and laughing come naturally to children, but as we get older do we get more serious?
 Or do we still remember how to laugh with the reckless abandon of a child?

-Even though adult life changes as we have bills to pay, bosses to please and families to support don’t forget…you’re only as old as you feel.
+Even though adult life has many changes with bills to pay, bosses to please and families to support don’t forget…you’re only as old as you feel.
 Smiling every day is not only acceptable, but it might be just what the doctor ordered!

 6 Unexpected Benefits Of Smiling